Natividad, Pangasinan: History

-CREATION OF THE TOWN

 The town of Natividad was once a conglomeration of barrios and sitios bounded by the Municipality of San Quintin on the south, San Nicolas on the north, and Tayug on the west.

 Dating back on December 12, 1901, this humble place was visited by a number of enterprising men who came from neighboring towns of Pangasinan and Ilocos Provinces.
 These people were looking for a location that could be a good place for settlements.
 On January 2 of the following year, these people finally settled in this place with their families.
 They added to the several groups of people living in the territory prior to their arrival.

 Because of increased number in people and area ran by a single leader whom they appointed, plans were drawn for the organization of a municipality.
 Organizational meetings and activities were undertaken to pursue this noble endeavor.
 The enactment of Act 371 of the Philippine Commission on March 7, 1902 that converted the community into a municipality awarded these people for their efforts and hard work.